Orevaoghene-Ekwa/Job-Dasher/README.md

 # Job Dasher

-## Introduction
-Job Dasher is a web application designed to help job seekers get easy access to verified job listings from various companies all in one place.
+Job-Dasher is a web application designed to streamline job tracking and management for users.
+It offers features such as job creation, user authentication, and an intuitive interface to monitor job statuses.

+## Features
+- Frontend: React.js, Bootstrap
+-